 “What can cities and regions do to make themselves into great places?”

-The clusters bring together the work of researchers across UIC’s campus other universities, along with the work of community stakeholders and other advocates and interested organizations.
+The clusters bring together the work of researchers across UIC’s campus and other universities, along with the work of community stakeholders and other advocates and interested organizations.

 Current Research Clusters include: